|Advanced Investment Analysis|

 Its IRR has been calculated in D9 using the formula

-As you can see, the IRR being over 8% suggests that the investment is worthwhile which is in line with the positive NPV.
+As you can see, the IRR being over 8% suggests that the investment is worthwhile, which is in line with the positive NPV.
 Notice the use of the guess of 10% as the initial value.
-If you really have no idea what the IRR is going to be or simply want to provide an automatic guess you could use
+If you really have no idea what the IRR is going to be just omit the guess parameter which is optional.

 Problems with the IRR